 How well things compress will vary a great deal with the input data.
 An additional consideration is how useful the compressed format will be to you later.
 Some tools can handle only one compressed format (almost always gzip) and some can handle two (almost always gzip and bzip2).
 The help information for the tool should be explicit about which formats it understands.
 You can also use named pipes or the bash <() syntax to uncompress files 'on the fly' if the tool you are using cannot handle that compressed format.

 Bzip2 is inherently blocked.
-Bzip2 is a more efficient compression method than gzip, but takes maybe twice as long or longer to compress the same file.
+Bzip2 is a more efficient compression method than gzip, but takes perhaps twice as long or longer to compress the same file.
 Fortunately, another advantage of blocked compression is that multiple parts of the file can be compressed at once.
-Uppmax has pbzip2, which will do parallel compression and decompression of bzip2-format files using multiple threads.
+Uppmax has pbzip2 available as a system tool, which can perform parallel compression and decompression of bzip2-format files using multiple threads.
 This is quite fast.
 Do 'pbzip2 -h' for help.
-Additional suggestions are available at https://www.uppmax.uu.se/faq/compress-files-fast-and-efficiently-with-pbzip2.
+An Uppmax user has provided a helpful SBATCH script.

 Another disadvantage of compression formats that are not blocked is that an error in a file generally screws up the remainder of the file.
 Files with blocked compression can recover all non-error-containing blocks.

-Other compressed formats are available, including 7z (Windows) and xz.
-For many general compression tasks xz might be the best of all.
-The compressor/decompressor xz is available on Uppmax, and some software is being distributed using xz.
-It is not yet in wide use as a built-in format recognised within tools.
+Other compressed formats are available, including 7z, available by loading the p7zip module, and xz, available as the system tool xz and by loading the liblzma module.
 For compressing FastQ files in particular, which have a very strict format, our small-scale comparison of tools showed that xz was slightly inferior to bzip2 and much slower during compression, and specialty tools for FastQ compression were superior in compression ratios to general-purpose compressors.
 See How Should I Compress FastQ-format Files? for more on FastQ compression.